auroriasjn/em_binaries/README.md

 This will create
 an entirely new Anaconda environment for you called ```iso_env```.

-**Do note that this project only works for arm64 architectures due to how Isochrones is compiled under the hood.**
+**Do note that this project only works for arm64 architectures due to how isochrones is compiled under the hood.
+The installation fails on x86_64 architectures.**

 # Getting Help